devansi-05/SheHacks_Team-004/README.md

 ## How is our product different than others in the market?

--Our product has user friendly login/signup portal.
+- Our product has user friendly login/signup portal.
--Our product states the skin conditions based on the pictures
+- Our product states the skin conditions based on the pictures

 ## Tech Stack